Modern Patio Lighting Ideas

 Original 1227 Giant Outdoor Floor Lamp by Anglepoise

-Whether you’re looking for a highly decorative piece or energy efficient LED lighting, take a look at more outdoor lighting options to get some inspiration for your patio.
+Whether you’re looking for a highly decorative piece or energy-efficient LED lighting, take a look at more LED outdoor lighting options to get some inspiration for your patio.
 Make sure the lighting fixtures you select are damp-rated or waterproof so your outdoor patio lighting will be able to withstand the elements all year round.
+For more YLighting ideas, see our Outdoor Lighting Ideas. or follow our favorite outdoor lighting ideas on Pinterest.